Kyson/AndroidGodEye/README.md

 GodEye.instance().init(this);
 ```

-Install modules , GodEye class is entrance for this step, all modules are provided by it.
+Install modules in `application onCreate`, GodEye class is entrance for this step, all modules are provided by it.

 ```java
 if (isMainProcess(this)) {//can not install modules in sub process